codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 The Codat [Zapier](https://zapier.com/) app exposes all of the [Codat webhooks](/using-the-api/webhooks/event-types) as *triggers*.
 This means you can start building workflows on top of Codat without writing a line of code.

-Some simple usecases might include:
+Some simple use cases might include:
-- Posting a message on Slack or via email whenever a new Company has shared data
+- Posting a message on Slack or via email whenever a new Company has shared data.
-- Post a message when sync errors have occurred
+- Posting a message when sync errors occur.
-- Adding companies that you onboard to a spreadsheet automatically
+- Adding companies that you onboard to a spreadsheet automatically.

 This integration is currently in beta and will be available as a public integration on Zapier soon.

 ## What is Zapier?

 Zapier provides no-code workflows that allow different web applications to be used in the same workflow.
-Their products focus on automating recurring tasks, and users can set up "rules" that set up the flow of data between different tools and services... now including Codat!
+Their products focus on automating recurring tasks, and users can create rules that define the flow of data between different tools and services... now including Codat!

 There are two parts to a 'Zap' automation:
-- *Triggers* (if X happens in Source A...)
+- *Triggers* (If X happens in Source A...)
-- *Actions* (...do Y in B)
+- *Actions* (...do Y in Target B)

-With our Zapier app, you can use our webhook events as triggers, and drive actions in all of the tools you use - from Google Sheets to SalesForce.
+With our Zapier app, you can use our webhook events as triggers and drive actions in all of the tools you use - from Google Sheets to SalesForce.

 :::tip Learn more
 You can learn more about Zaps in Zapier's [own documentation](https://zapier.com/apps/email/integrations/triggerapp?utm_source=codat-docs).